You can control SumatraPDF with DDE commands.

 Sending DDE commands #

 You can either use windows api by sending DDE commands to server SUMATRA and topic control.
-See this code for example of sending DDE command.
+See the DDEExecute() function in src/utils/WinUtil.cpp for an example of sending a DDE command.

 Or you can use -dde command-line argument to SumatraPDF.exe e.g. SumatraPDF.exe -dde "[SetView(\"c:\\file.pdf\",\"continuous\",-3)]".